Desert X 2025 Recap: Art Highlights, Map & Photos

 GPS Coordinates: 33.922876, -116.689379

-To get here, take exit 110 on Interstate 10, and park on the parking lot located next to the eastbound on-ramp.
-From the parking lot, follow the sign to head east and walk for about five minutes.
-The trail is very exposed with no shade, but once you are near the exhibit, you can stand underneath it and it provides a little shade.
-I went on a weekday when it was not very busy at all, but when I drove by the Sunday after, the parking lot was packed!
+To visit, take exit 110 off Interstate 10.
+Park in the lot next to the eastbound on-ramp.
+From there, follow the signs east and walk about five minutes.
+The trail is exposed with no shade, but once you get close to the installation, you can stand underneath for some relief.

 Namak Nazak by Hylozoic/Desires